 Bio

-Heralded by Opera News for her “absorbing, provocative staging,” Louisa Muller revives her acclaimed productions of La traviata in her debut with Dallas Opera and The Turn of the Screw for her return to Santa Fe Opera.
-She also directs a new production of Dialogues des Carmélites for The Juilliard School and directs the National Opera Studio residency at Opera North.
-Her European debut of a new production of Der kleine Prinz for the MusikTheater an der Wien has been postponed two season in the wake of theater renovations.
-Her other future engagements include debuts of new productions with the Metropolitan Opera and Opera North as well as revivals of her productions in a debut with Canadian Opera Company and in a return to the Lyric Opera of Chicago.
-Last season, she returned to Garsington Opera to direct Platée and made debuts with Santa Fe Opera with La traviata for the company’s opening night and Pinchgut Opera with Rinaldo, all new productions.
+Heralded by Opera News for her “absorbing, provocative staging,” Louisa Muller makes debuts creating new productions of Le nozze di Figaro for Opera North, The Bartered Bride for Irish National Opera, and Puts and Campbell’s Elizabeth Cree for Music Academy of the West.
+She returns to Garsington Opera to revive her acclaimed production of La traviata.
+In the straight-play realm, she stages the recent Broadway production of To Kill a Mockingbird from Bartlett Sher for its tour across the United Kingdom.
+Last season, she revised her production of La traviata in her debut with Dallas Opera and The Turn of the Screw for her return to Santa Fe Opera.
+She also directeed a new production of Dialogues des Carmélites for The Juilliard School and directed the National Opera Studio residency at Opera North.
+Future seasons see her European debut of a new production of Der kleine Prinz for the MusikTheater an der Wien and a company new productions with in her debut with the Metropolitan Opera and in a return to Garsington Opera as well as revivals of her productions in a debut with Canadian Opera Company and in a return to the Lyric Opera of Chicago.

 She has been a frequent and beloved presence at Wolf Trap Opera, where she has directed new productions of Corigliano's The Ghosts of Versailles, called “a dazzling thing all around” by the Washington Post; The Rape of Lucretia, with the Washington Post again heralding her work as “an intense wallop of a well-sung production;” Tosca, praised as “searing summer verismo” by Washington Classical Review; and Roméo et Juliette, “the drama taut” and with “compelling stage pictures,” reported the Washington Post.